5 Healthy Habits for When You’re Working From Home

 We’ve heard it a million times, to get the most of your work from home life, a little discipline goes a long way.

-However, where we differ is that we’re not encouraging you to get up at 4 am, do some yoga, make a smoothie, journal and meditate.
-Instead, we believe in a simple and tailored approach.
-That is, tailored to you.
+However, where we differ is we’re not encouraging you to get up at 4 am, do some yoga, make a smoothie, journal and meditate.
+Instead, we believe in a simple and tailored approach that’s tailored to you.

 For you that might mean waking at 7 am, making a cup of coffee and reading.
 For someone else, it might mean waking at 6 am, getting your kids ready for school, dropping them off and then unwinding before work with a hot drink and a book.

 Experiment and find a routine that works for your unique situation, is easy and enjoyable and the rest will fall into place.